jaeksoft/opensearchserver-php-client/README.md

 ## How to make requests

 In this PHP client requests to OpenSearchServer's API are objects.
-Each request object must be submitted to a global handler that is in charge to send them to an OpenSearchServer instance and return a response.
+Each request object must be submitted to a global handler that is in charge of sending them to an OpenSearchServer instance and returning a response.

 ### Create an handler